inspirehep/author.xml/README.md

 ![author-xml-file-33](images/author-xml-file-33.png)

 <a name="needtogetstarted"></a>
-## What do I need to get started?
+## What do I need to do to produce my author.xml?
 Let's go!
-You will need to
+You will need to:
-+ get 2 files
+1. Get 2 files:
-    - author.xml (file for meta-data for the authors of your collaboration)
+    1. author.xml (file for meta-data for the authors of your collaboration)
-    - author.dtd (rules file)
+    1. author.dtd (rules file)
-+ fill in your values in the author.xml
+1. Fill in your values in the author.xml
-+ validate your author.xml against author.dtd
+1. Validate your author.xml against author.dtd

 <a name="getauthordtd"></a>
 ### How do I get author.dtd and author.xml?